I SECURITIES AND INVESTMENT LAWS

 Securities regulation in Canada is primarily a matter of provincial jurisdiction.
-While each province and territory have their own rules and securities regulators, the securities regulatory framework is largely streamlined and harmonised across Canada, with certain provincial or regional variances.2 However, legislative jurisdiction in the area of derivatives is divided between the federal and provincial governments, and the harmonisation of rulemaking in this area has been more elusive.
+While each province and territory has its own rules and securities regulators, the securities regulatory framework is largely streamlined and harmonised across Canada, with certain provincial or regional variances.2 However, legislative jurisdiction in the area of derivatives is divided between the federal and provincial governments, and the harmonisation of rule-making in this area has been more elusive.

-The Canadian Securities Administrators (CSA) is an umbrella organisation of Canada's provincial and territorial securities regulators whose objective is to improve, coordinate and harmonise regulation of the Canadian capital markets.4 In the past year, the CSA has published two staff notices with respect to virtual currencies: Staff Notice 46-307 – Cryptocurrency Offerings5 and Staff Notice 46-308 – Securities Law Implications for Offerings of Tokens.6 These Staff Notices are intended to provide guidance to industry participants on the applicability of securities laws to virtual currencies, and are the primary basis for the discussion that follows.
+The Canadian Securities Administrators (CSA) is an umbrella organisation of Canada's provincial and territorial securities regulators whose objective is to improve, coordinate and harmonise regulation of the Canadian capital markets.
+While Canadian securities regulators have not yet formulated any definitive regulations, the CSA has published two staff notices with respect to virtual currencies with a view to being responsive to the evolving activity related to virtual currencies: Staff Notice 46-307 – Cryptocurrency Offerings4 and Staff Notice 46-308 – Securities Law Implications for Offerings of Tokens.5 More recently, the CSA and Investment Industry Regulatory Organization of Canada (IIROC) also published a more comprehensive joint consultation paper6 (the Consultation Paper) seeking input on various considerations relating to the potential regulation of virtual currencies.
+The Staff Notices are intended to provide guidance to industry participants on the applicability of securities laws to virtual currencies and, together with the Consultation Paper, are the primary basis for the discussion that follows.

 i Applicability of Canadian securities laws to virtual currencies